entrity/stackedit-computer-vision/papers-read/Detail/Context-Dependent Diffusion Network for Visual Relationship Detection.md

 ## Contributions
 - context-dependent diffusion network (CDDN)

+### Semantic Graph
+Construct a graph to make those objects with similar semantics (for VRD share more information in relationship inference. *Elephant* and *horse* are not visually or semantically similar, but they should be semantically similar for our purposes because both can be ridden by people.

 ## Related Work
 - Early on, simple relationships only (spatial predicates) or human-object interaction
 - Two categories: **joint model** (triplets form classes) & **separate model** (predicates form classes)